umdio/umdio/README.md

 ## Testing

 We use rspec to test.
 You can find the tests in the `tests` directory.
 Run tests with `./umdio.sh test`.
+Make sure that the database is populated with `./umdio test_scrape`.

 ## Credits